 - Call ahead service

 - Subscription service

 - Smart phone applications for scheduling and payment

 UTA's mobility innovations

-UTA is currently exploring microtransit solutions in parts of Weber and Utah counties to meet first mile/last mile needs, link popular locations, and connect FrontRunner stations with businesses.
+UTA is currently exploring microtransit solutions throughout our service area, to meet first mile/last mile needs.
+Including linking to popular locations and connect transit stations with businesses.